michael-jacobs/michael-jacobs.github.io/_posts/2021-04-20-europe-economy-tracker-part1.md

 Now the data are prepared, it's time to start working on the visualisation, details of which I will post shortly.

-<a name="myfootnote">*</a>_Data are no longer formally provided to Eurostat by the UK, following the end of the [Brexit transition period](https://ec.europa.eu/eurostat/web/products-eurostat-news/-/WDN-20200201-1).
-Further updating of information for the UK is subject to agreement on areas for future statistical cooperation._
+<a name="myfootnote">*</a>_Data are no longer formally required to be provided to Eurostat by the UK, following the end of the [Brexit transition period](https://ec.europa.eu/eurostat/web/products-eurostat-news/-/WDN-20200201-1).